SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: Experiment

-Consistent with previous work, we validated the proposed method on two public medical image segmentation datasets: the Synapse multi-organ segmentation dataset and the Automated Cardiac Diagnosis Challenge (ACDC) dataset.

 The Synapse dataset consists of 30 scans of eight abdominal organs from the MICCAI 2015 Multi-Atlas Abdominal Labeling Challenge.
 These eight organs include the left kidney, right kidney, aorta, spleen, gallbladder, liver, stomach, and pancreas.
-There are a total of 3779 axially enhanced abdominal clinical CT images.
-Following previous studies, we report the mean Dice Similarity Coefficient (DSC) and the 95\% Hausdorff Distance (HD95) for the segmentation of abdominal organs using 18 training cases (2212 axial slices) and 12 validation cases.
+We report the mean Dice Similarity Coefficient (DSC) and the 95\% Hausdorff Distance (HD95) for the segmentation of abdominal organs using 18 training cases (2212 axial slices) and 12 validation cases.

-The ACDC dataset consists of cine MR images acquired during breath-hold, covering the heart from the base to the apex of the left ventricle.
-Each scan was annotated with ground truth for the Left Ventricle (LV), Right Ventricle (RV), and Myocardium (Myo).
-Following previous studies, we report the mean DSC for 70 training cases (1930 axial slices), 10 validation cases, and 20 test cases.